MohsenJS/BotMethod/README.md

 [stopMessageLiveLocation](https://core.telegram.org/bots/api#stopmessagelivelocation) | Use this method to stop updating a live location message sent by the bot or via the bot (for inline bots) before live_period expires.
-[sendVenue](https://core.telegram.org/bots/api#sendvenue) | Use this method to send information about a venue [sendContact](https://core.telegram.org/bots/api#sendcontact) | Use this method to send phone contacts [sendChatAction](https://core.telegram.org/bots/api#sendchataction) | Use this method when you need to tell the user that something is happening on the bot's side.
+[sendVenue](https://core.telegram.org/bots/api#sendvenue) | Use this method to send information about a venue [sendContact](https://core.telegram.org/bots/api#sendcontact) | Use this method to send phone contacts [sendPoll](https://core.telegram.org/bots/api#sendPoll) | Use this method to send a native poll.
+A native poll can't be sent to a private chat
+[sendChatAction](https://core.telegram.org/bots/api#sendchataction) | Use this method when you need to tell the user that something is happening on the bot's side.
 [getUserProfilePhotos](https://core.telegram.org/bots/api#getuserprofilephotos) | Use this method to get a list of profile pictures for a user
 [getFile](https://core.telegram.org/bots/api#getfile) | Use this method to get basic info about a file and prepare it for downloading.
 For the moment, bots can download files of up to 20MB in size